- Excellent, really enjoyable holiday, very compact and interesting.

 This morning's optional guided city tour introduces the 'Big Easy'.
 Don't miss the time-warped, iron-balconied buildings of the French Quarter, centred on Jackson Square.
 Afterwards, join our optional Louisiana swampland excursion for a glimpse of the city's surrounding countryside and a taste of Creole life.

-Leaving New Orleans today you'll start your Elvis journey with a visit to Tupelo, where you might wish to visit the tiny house that was the star's birthplace (entrance not included).
+Leaving New Orleans today you'll start your Elvis journey with a visit to Tupelo, where you might wish to visit the tiny house that was the star's birthplace (entry not included).

 Afterwards, a short journey brings you to Elvis's beloved hometown, the bustling cotton capital of Memphis.
-This evening, soak up the atmosphere of colourful Beale Street.
+This evening, head out to explore the endlessly varied bars and restaurants of colourful Beale Street.

 Don't miss today's optional full-day Memphis Sounds excursion, which will include a visit to the famous Sun Studio, the recording birthplace of legends from Elvis to the mighty BB King, and to perhaps the most famous southern 'mansion' of all, Elvis's iconic Graceland.